Friends Reconnected WWII Veterans Support and Information

 WWII Veterans Reconnect Service.

 To begin realism dictates sadly there aren’t so many of you still with us.
 Moreover, those who are could well not have access to the internet/emails etc. Or, in poor health etc. Luckily there is the telephone, which most can access even if the individual is in a care home for example.
 Where we come into it is in putting you together.
-What we need is for either the veteran or other family members to contact us with as much details as possible.
+What we need is for either the veteran or other family members to contact us with as many details as possible.
 For example which regiment, where you both served when last see and more.
 Once we have this, we can them go about establishing if that person is: 1) still alive.
 2) Their current address.
 3)Tel Number.
 Email, or email of a relative.
 There are many variants on this depending on the circumstances, health and mobility.
-We will then assist in making contact on your behalf, or the individual themselves, or another family member can do it instead.
+We will then assist in making contact on your behalf, or the individual or another family member can do it instead.
 We will support you every step of the way and indeed ongoing.
 We can even be the intermediary between email exchanges.
 We are waiting to hear from you!
 We are determined to brighten up the lives of our often overlooked veterans..you never let us down..and its payback time!
 Friends Reconnected WWII Veterans Support HERE FOR OUR VET’S.